-BYZANTINE ART AND ARCHITECTURE.
+19-313, 19-413 BYZANTINE ART AND ARCHITECTURE.
 The course aims to explore the Byzantine artistic production from its origins in the catacomb frescoes of second-century Rome and the Syro-Palaistine region, to the art produced during the last centuries of the empire.
 It aims to provide an introduction to the varied physical remains left behind by the Byzantines: architecture (urban as well as rural), painting (mural decoration, icon painting and manuscript illumination), luxury objects of the so-called minor arts as well as objects destined for every day, mainly secular, use.
 The study of the material is not confined to the examination of the evolving 'styles' and 'iconographies' -the pictorial languages of these artefacts- but hopes to survey the role of the image in Byzantium as a complex product of specific historical, theological and broader political influences considering its use both in religious and secular contexts, matters of gender and patronage as well as the cross-cultural exchanges in the Mediterranean basin during the Byzantine era.
 Part of the course examines the various ways through which the Byzantine culture influenced the new humanism of the early-Renaissance Europe as well as modern perceptions of Byzantium.
 Class sessions combine lectures, in-depth discussion on primary texts and focus on visual and literary material in order to provide a holistic introduction to Eastern Mediterranean culture during the Byzantine period.
 Besides the lectures, guided visits to Byzantine monuments are part of the course.
-The monastery of Hossios Loukas, a functioning establishment to date with lavish mosaic decoration dating back to the 11th c., and the castle-state of Mistras in the Peloponnese with its numerous frescoed churches and chapels, have been included in the Peloponnese field trip itinerary.
-To gain a broader first-hand understanding of the agenda of the image in Byzantium, visits to Hagios Dimitrios, the Acheiropoietos and Hagia Sophia in Thessaloniki are part of the northern Greece field trip.
-Finally, the course aims to explore, in three visits, the Byzantine collections, the museums and the surviving Byzantine churches of Athens.
+The monastery of Hossios Loukas, a functioning establishment to date with lavish mosaic decoration dating back to the 11 th c., and the castle-state of Mistras in the Peloponnese with its numerous frescoed churches and chapels, have been included in the Peloponnese field trip timerary.
+To gain a broader first-hand understanding of the agenda of the image in Byzantium, visits to Hagios Dimitrios, the Acheiropoietos and Hagia Sophia in Thesesaloniki are part of the northern Greece field trip.
+Finally, the cou 19-323, 19-423 ANCIENT GREEK ARCHITECTURE.
+A study of the major architectural currents in the ancient Greek world from the 6 th century B.C. to the 2 nd century A.D. as these manifest themselves in the surviving architectural monuments of Athens.
+In order students may profit as greatly as possible from first-hand, visual contact with the monuments that are the object of their study, almost all sessions of the course are held on the Acropolis, the Agora, and other major Athenian sites.
+Cannot be taken with 01-323 (ARCH 361).
 Spring Semester.
-(ARCT 364, ARCT 464)
+(ARCT 366, ARCT 466)

-- 19-323, 19-423 ANCIENT GREEK ARCHITECTURE.
-A study of the major architectural currents in the ancient Greek world from the 6th century B.C. to the 2nd century A.D. as these manifest themselves in the surviving architectural monuments of Athens.
-In order students may profit as greatly as possible from first-hand, visual contact with the monuments that are the object of their study, almost all sessions of the course are held on the Acropolis, the Agora, and other major Athenian sites.
-Cannot be taken with 01-323 (ARCH 361) Spring Semester.
-(ARCT 366, ARCT 466) - 19-301, 302, 303, 304 SELECTED TOPICS.
+19-301, 302, 303, 304 SELECTED TOPICS.
 May be repeated with change in topic.
 (ARCT 399)